The Bibb County Sheriff’s Office Sheriff’s Outreach Section

 The Sheriff’s Office Outreach Section sponsors a monthly, PRIDE for Our Children Meeting.
 The concept of Presence, Reaction, Interaction, Deterrence, and Excellence can be used to address many problems facing our citizens.
-If you would like more information on our PRIDE Program at the Bibb County Sheriff’s Office you can call Deputy Linda Howard at 478-621-5624.
+If you would like more information on our PRIDE Program at the Bibb County Sheriff’s Office you can call Sgt.
+Linda Howard at 478-621-5624.

 The Eddie Eagle Gun Safe® Program teaches children in pre-K through 3rd grade four important steps to take if they find a gun.
 These steps are presented by the program’s mascot, Eddie Eagle, in an easy-to-remember format consisting of the following simple rules: If you see a gun: